tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/功能模板/录制配置_intl_en.md

 3. Confirm whether to delete the selected recording template and click **OK** to delete it.
 ![](https://main.qcloudimg.com/raw/e25f0566348f69e8c6afb64439c5e40f.png)

 >!
 The recording templates are managed at the domain name level in the console, and rules created by APIs cannot be canceled there for the time being.
-If you associated the recording configuration with a specified stream through the recording management API and want to unassociate them, you need to call the [DeleteLiveRecordTemplate API](https://intl.cloud.tencent.com/document/product/267/30843).
+If you associated the recording configuration with a specified stream through the recording management API and want to disassociate them, you need to call the [DeleteLiveRecordRule API](https://intl.cloud.tencent.com/document/product/267/30843).
 ## Associating and Disassociating Push Domain Name
 For detailed directions, please see [Recording Configuration](https://intl.cloud.tencent.com/document/product/267/34224).